 In the following cases, medical facility is not a perquisite and thus not taxable in the hands of the employees.

-The value of medical treatment provided to an employee or to any member of his family in any hospital, dispensary or a clinic or a nursing home maintained by a employer shall not be a perquisite.
+The value of medical treatment provided to an employee or to any member of his family in any hospital, dispensary or a clinic or a nursing home maintained by an employer shall not be a perquisite.

-2. Medical treatment in India
+(B) Medical Treatment in India

 The following expenditure incurred by employer shall not be a perquisite: